Zhuinden/flowless/README.md

 **Flow(less) gives names to your Activity's UI states, navigates between them, and remembers where it's been.**

-This used to be a fork of Flow 1.0-alpha by Square, with the "resource management" aspects completely removed.
+This used to be a fork of Flow 1.0-alpha by Square, with the "resource management" aspect removed.
-Now it provides more than that, both in terms of bug fixes and out-of-the-box features alike.
+Now it provides more than that, both in terms of bug fixes and some additional features (specifically the dispatcher lifecycle integration) alike.
 Also, you can't file issues on forks, which makes it not palatable on the long run.

 ## Features